 Sabancuy is home to one of the most underrated beaches in Mexico I’ve ever seen.
 If you want to see more Campeche beaches after stopping at Playa Bonita, Sabancuy is the perfect place for it.
-Located along the coastline about minutes away from Campeche, Sabancuy beaches offer amazing views and none of the crowds!
+Located along the Gulf of Mexico, Sabancuy beaches offer amazing views and none of the crowds!

 Uxmal is one of my favorite Mayan ruins in the Yucatan state close to the border with Campeche State.
 It makes a perfect stop if you are traveling between Campeche and Merida.
 Uxaml boasts wonderful architecture built in the Puuc style which is different from Chichen Itza or Tulum Ruins.
 It’s a great stop to add to your itinerary, if you have a rental car and more flexible with your time.